anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

 * **Genesis 25.19-34** continues the series in the Pentateuch and in Genesis, and is about the birth of Esau and Jacob, and Esau selling his birthright to Jacob. **Psalm 119.105-112** might be related by the theme of holding firmly to something: Jacob holding firmly to Esau's heel, and the psalmist holding firmly to God's word.
-* **Romans 8.1-11** continues the series in Romans, leaving a gap of only half a verse, and is about life in the Spirit.
+* **Romans 8.1-11** continues the series in Romans (after a gap of only half a verse), and is about life in the Spirit.
 * **Matthew 13.1-9, 18-23** continues the series in Matthew, and is the Parable of the Sower.
 The 'Related' reading, **Isaiah 55.10-13**, likens God's word to rain, 'giving seed to the sower'.
 The 'Related' psalm, **Psalm 65.[1-7] 8-13** (EV: [1-8] 9-13), is about God watering the earth and bringing grain.

 Year C